216software/ajax-put-rackspace/README.rst

 --------------------------------------------

-The rookie solution involves writing some web application code to accept the file upload from the browser, save it to /tmp, and then upload it to rackspace.
+The rookie solution involves writing some web application code to accept the file upload from the browser, save it to /tmp (or hell, just store it in memory), and then upload it to rackspace.

 To be a little faster, perhaps just the first half happens during during the web request, and some unrelated background process uploads the file